Table of Contents

 If possible, make arrangements to pay the charge-off on the condition that it is removed from your credit file entirely.
 This is typically easier when the charge-off is new and you are dealing with the creditor’s in-house collection team.

-You Have to Pay the Charge-off to Qualify for a Home Loan
+To Qualify for a Home Loan

 It is fairly common practice in the mortgage industry to require that all outstanding debt be cleared before a loan can be approved.
 This includes late payments, judgments, liens and charge-off accounts as well.